gitlabhq/gitlabhq/doc/install/azure/index.md

 ![GitLab - Empty Project](img/gitlab-project-home-empty.png)

-If you scroll further down the project's home page, you'll see some basic instructions on how to setup a local clone of your new repository and push and pull from it:
+If you scroll further down the project's home page, you'll see some basic instructions on how to set up a local clone of your new repository and push and pull from it:

 ![GitLab - Empty Project - Basic Instructions](img/gitlab-project-home-instructions.png)